 Why come to Pleasant Grove?

 At PGUMC we strive to be the body of Christ who welcomes all.
 Following Jesus’ example, we celebrate the sacred worth and dignity of all persons.
 If you are just wondering about God and want to learn more, you are welcome here.
 If you have been a believer your whole life, you are welcome here.
 If you have questions, you are welcome here.
-Through worship, programming, and an all-inclusive approach, we hope to reach all through hospitality, engage all in ministry, and enable all to grow spiritually.
+Through worship, programming for all ages, and an all-inclusive approach, we hope to reach all through hospitality, engage all in ministry, and enable all to grow spiritually.

 What does it mean to be Methodist?